-The human mind reads curved shapes as more peaceful.
-Consider working them into your logo if you're looking for a more relaxed vibe!
+Tranquility, unity: The human mind reads curved shapes as more peaceful.
+Consider working them into your logo if you're looking for a more relaxed vibe.

-These shapes signify reliability and are excellent choices for legal or religious symbols.
+Stability, balance: The shapes below signify reliability, and as such, are excellent choices for legal or religious symbols.

-Script fonts have looping letters that connect, and they’re designed to look like sophisticated pieces of human handwriting.
-Depending on the particular font you choose, they can seem elegant, sensual, vibrant or relaxed.
+- Script: Script fonts have looping letters that connect, and they’re designed to look like sophisticated pieces of human handwriting.
+Depending on the particular font you choose, they can seem elegant, sensual, vibrant, or relaxed.

-These are sometimes called "display" or "novelty" fonts, and they're basically designed to grab the reader's attention.
-Their peculiarity means they're not really designed for practical purposes like long form copy, and should only be used to make a quick and sudden impact.
+- Decorative: These are sometimes called "display" or "novelty" fonts, and they're designed to grab the reader's attention.
+Their peculiarity means they're not designed for practical purposes and should only be used to make a quick and sudden impact.

-Sans-serif fonts are those without the little points that serif fonts have and that gives them a modern and minimalistic appeal.
+- Sans-serif: Sans-serif fonts are those more simple-looking without the little points that serif fonts have.
+Their simplicity and minimalism gives them a much more modern and contemporary appeal.

-Creating a custom logo for your store may seem like a daunting task, but finding the right shape, font and color combos can actually be pretty fun!
+Creating a custom logo for your store may seem like a daunting task, but finding the right shape, font, and color combinations can be a fun exercise when you put them all together.
 And if all else fails, Volusion's design team can always lend a hand with creating the perfect logo for your store.